How Much Does Appliance Repair Cost in Atlanta?

 What Drives Repair Costs Up in Atlanta

-🌡️ Heat & Humidity
+🌡️ Heat and Humidity

 95-degree summers push refrigerators into longer cycles (compressor wear, defrost failures) and make dryers work harder removing moisture — wearing out elements, fuses, and vents faster than the national average.